Peterpiotr/siguren-documentation/docs/source/archives/motosuiveur-o-m-manual---ms1hr-bci_reviewed.rst

 +----------+-----------------------------------------------------------+

 There are no customer serviceable parts with in this unit.
-Maintenance **MUST** be completed by SIGUREN Technologies LTD or authorised service centres, the units are sealed and **MUST** not be opened by unauthorised persons.
+Maintenance **MUST** be completed by SIGUREN technologies Technologies LTD or authorised service centres, the units are sealed and **MUST** not be opened by unauthorised persons.